 The intention behind an MPC is to protect the funder and anyone acting on behalf or for the funder and to be able to carry out its duty as a mortgagee, should a borrower default on its loan.
 Where the MPC does not provide sufficient protection for the funder and they would be bound by the affordable housing restrictions in the S106 Agreement, the value would be limited to Existing Use Value for Social Housing (“EUV-SH”).
 The best possible funding value is Market Value Subject To Tenancies (“MV-STT”), where the funder would be able to sell on the open market, to either a housing association or a non-regulated purchaser; and neither the lender nor successors in title would be bound by the affordable housing restrictions in the S106 Agreement.

 The Group agreed a “sector approach” to MPC in 2015 with a view to agreeing an example of how associations could obtain MV-STT on assets being used for private finance.
-This has now been amended, given the recent discussions around deregulation measures and the new Housing and Planning Bill on the brink of being agreed, and the Group have agreed an amended “sector approach” to reflect the potential appointment of a “housing administrator” with a view to trying to future proof this as far as foreseeable.
-This example clause is available to download (Word, opens new window) and is already in use by some local authorities.
+This was further amended in 2017, following the deregulatory measures and the Housing and Planning Act 2016 .
+This example clause is available to download (Word, opens new window) and is already in use by many local authorities.

 Please note that there will be other MPC which will afford sufficient protection for funders and allow housing associations to achieve MV-STT.
 Housing associations are encouraged to consider the wording of the MPC within the Section 106 Agreements and understand what asset funding value could be achieved at the earliest possibility, i.e. at the point of negotiation using in house expertise or external advice.

-The Group will continue to engage with relevant stakeholders to achieve buy-in to agree a standardised approach to MPC.
+The PFWG will continue to engage with other relevant stakeholders to achieve buy-in to agree a standardised approach to MPC.

-The endeavours of the Group are fundamental to enabling housing associations to secure the funds needed to build the homes to end the housing crisis.
-We will continue to provide updates from the Group as matters progress.
+The endeavours of the PFWG are fundamental to enabling housing associations to secure the funds needed to build the homes to end the housing crisis.
+We will continue to provide updates from the PFWG as matters progress.